melchr/restaurant_data_project/README.md

 ## Usage

-To start the Restaurant Data Project, change directories to where the github clone is located by typing
+To start the Restaurant Data Project, change directories to where the github clone is located.
 ```
+cd YOUR-FOLDER
-cd
+cd restaurant_data_project
 ```
 Type the following to start the program:
 ```